 Hungarians celebrate their national or State day on 20 August each year, known as the Day of the Foundation of the State of Hungary and St Stephen's Day (after Hungary's first king).
 Hungary also celebrates national days on 23 October (commemorating the outbreak of the 1956 Uprising and the proclamation of the Hungarian Republic in 1989) and 15 March (commemorating the 1848-49 Revolution and War of Independence).

+Hungary's current Prime Minister is Viktor Orbán.
+He has been Prime Minister since May 2010.
+Mr Orbán is a founding member of the Fidesz Party.
 The current President, Dr János Áder, took up office on 2 May 2012.
 The President, elected by the Parliament every five years, has a largely non-political role.
 The President does, however, have the right to send proposed legislation back to Parliament for reconsideration, or to the Constitutional Court for a review of its constitutionality.

 Hungary is a member of the Visegrad Four, with Poland, the Czech Republic and the Slovak Republic.
-This is an unofficial grouping of the four Central European countries that aims to promote closer cooperation between the four countries.
+This is an unofficial grouping of the four Central European countries which aims to promote closer cooperation between the four countries.

 Bilateral agreements between Australia and Hungary include treaties on Mutual Assistance in Criminal Matters and Extradition (1997) and an agreement on Cooperation in the Peaceful Uses of Nuclear Energy and the Transfer of Nuclear Material (2002).
 A bilateral Social Security Agreement was signed in June 2011.
 Australia's economic relations with Hungary are facilitated by a bilateral Double Taxation Agreement and an Investment Promotion and Protection Agreement.